tiabottger/tiabottger.github.io/_posts/2025-11-19-Mooring-Extractions-and-Further-Exploration.md

 ## Some questions
 * I found these KC moorings: [Penn Cove bottom][https://data.kingcounty.gov/dataset/Penn-Cove-Entrance-Buoy-Raw-Data-Output-Bottom/fkix-9yyf/about_data], [Penn Cove surface][https://data.kingcounty.gov/dataset/Penn-Cove-Entrance-Buoy-Raw-Data-Output-Surface/59w7-7h7b/about_data], [Coupeville wharf][https://data.kingcounty.gov/Environment-Waste-Management/Coupeville-Wharf-Mooring-Raw-Data-Output/6trh-ufm8/about_data].
 What data exists as part of the site visits (transects, profiles?) -- starting with 2017 or should I look over a longer timespan once Dakota has done more model runs?
+* Any tips for working with KC data?
-* What existing LO plotting code would be useful to utilize?
+* Any existing LO plotting code that would be useful to utilize?